 - A River Ran Through It: Circulating Images of Ritual and Engaging Communities in a Cave in Aitoloakarnania

 - The Cave of Pan at Marathon, Attica: New Evidence for the Performance of Cult in the Historic Era

 - The Face of Cave Rituals: Terracotta Figurines in Greek Sacred Caves

 - Approaching Cult and Ritual in Cycladic Caves

 - Grottoes and the Construction of Cult in Southern Italy

 Rebecca Miller Ammerman

-Alexander Nagel is Assistant Professor at the State University of New York, Fashion Institute of Technology, and a Research Associate in Residence at the Smithsonian Institution’s National Museum of Natural History in Washington, D.C.
+Alexander Nagel is Chair of the Art History and Museum Professions Program and Assistant Professor at the State University of New York, Fashion Institute of Technology, and a Research Associate in Residence at the Smithsonian Institution’s National Museum of Natural History in Washington, D.C.